preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 .. image:: block-remove-new3.png

-**Note!** A block that belongs to the Page Type is locked and can not be removed, nor edited.
+**Note!** A block that belongs to the page type is locked and can not be removed, nor edited (but also see below).
 It is shown this way:

 .. image:: locked-block-new4.png

 Unlock a block
 *******************
-It can be possible to unlock a block, if the Page Type allow it.
+It can be possible to unlock a block, if the page type allow it.
 If it's possible, the settings can then be edited, but the block can still not be moved or deleted.

 If a block can be unlocked, there's a small dot in in the lock icon.
 Click the lock icon to unlock.